colinxy/colinxy.github.io/_posts/2015-11-08-hello-world.md

 jekyll 2.4.0 | Error:  wrong argument type nil (expected String)
 ```

+When I was running it on Jekyll 3.0, it was working fine, but some plugin
+requires Jekyll 2.4.
 I didn't know any Ruby and had no idea where to start from.
 In the end, I admitted defeat.
 I accepted the default layout scheme and
 kept on blogging.
 This is nothing uncommon in software engineering,
 dependency hell is always around, at least it won't disappear until I gain
-a good understanding of the operating system and the underlying software.
+a good understanding of operating system and the underlying software.
+(This might be an interesting example of NULL pointer exception)

 So, I starts blogging.